wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes_details/19-03/sounds.md

 └── recordings -> ../../asterisk/sounds/custom
 ```

-In order to make the sound files available to tenants, you need to move the files in a
+In order to make the sound files available to tenants, you need to move the files in a `tenants`
-`tenants`{.interpreted-text role="file"} subdirectory, like this:
+subdirectory, like this:

 ```shell
 root@wazo:~# tree /var/lib/xivo/sounds